ryanwthomas/puzzlehuntemailserver/README.md

 Description: Tracks a list of emails to use when messaging all hunt participants.
 Uses a blacklist to not block certain emails from being added to the list, namely the email used by the server, as this would cause an infinite loop of emails.

 Implementaion:
-savefiles_emails.txt: every line contains a different email address emails_class.Emails(savefilename): inputs data from the savefile Emails.addEmail(new_email): adds email if it's new and not on the blacklist.
+savefiles/emails.txt: every line contains a different email address emails_class.Emails(savefilename): inputs data from the savefile Emails.addEmail(new_email): adds email if it's new and not on the blacklist.